panoplymedia/challenges/sales_admin/README.md

 Presently everything is done and accounted for in `App.js`, I'd make reusable components instead!

 ##### Authentication:
 Quick and dirty GitHub OAuth2 implementation using express and express-session.
+Express-session is not scalable seemingly by design. ~~Sessions are stored in server memory with no overflow control like an LRU Cache.~~
+Implemented FileStore for session storage on [this commit](https://github.com/Daniel-Edminster/challenges/commit/7c9083476adc4beb71b6aedb9ef233f01f73ac07).

-Express-session is not scalable seemingly by design.
-Sessions are stored in server memory with no overflow control like an LRU Cache.
-For scalability's sake, probably better to use a redis store or a file-based session store in a similar fashion as Apache Server.
+~~For scalability's sake, probably better to use a redis store or a file-based session store in a similar fashion as Apache Server.~~

-####Setup:
+#### Setup:
 ```
 git clone https://github.com/Daniel-Edminster/challenges
 ```